Will-Birdseye/bookmark_manager/README.md

 Connecting to database:

 1. Connect to psql
-2. Create the database using the psql command CREATE DATABASE bookmark_manager;
+2. Create the database using the psql command CREATE DATABASE bookmark_manager; and CREATE DATABASE bookmark_manager_test;
-3. Connect to the database using the pqsl command \c bookmark_manager;
+3. Connect to the database using the pqsl command \c bookmark_manager; and \c bookmark_manager_test;
-4. Run the query we have saved in the file db/migrations which is: 01_create_bookmarks_table.sql
+4. Run the query we have saved in the file db/migrations for each database
 5. Run 'rackup' and connect to http://localhost:9292/bookmarks to view bookmarks